-Join Steve Caplin for an in-depth discussion in this video Marquee drawing in perspective, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Marquee drawing in perspective, part of Photoshop: Creating Perspective.

 All the tools within Vanishing Point work in perspective, not just the Clone tool. …Let's try selecting an area with a Marquee tool to see how it operates. …We'll zoom in a little, and pick the Marquee tool. …Now normally, this would draw a standard rectangle, and that happens within …Vanishing Point, except now the rectangle is drawn in perspective. …Let me select this window, and you can see that as we drag, the top of the …rectangle runs along the top of the window, and the bottom of it runs along …the bottom of the window.
 Let's go around the corner and select …some brickwork, and the same thing happens.…